LivePersonInc/developer-center/pages/documents/RichMessaging/MobileSDKWebTemplates/Quick-Replies-Template.md

 Web Messaging and the Mobile SDK channels now allow for Quick Replies.

-LiveEngage enables creating and displaying up to 24 Quick Replies per template (that is, a consumer will have up to 24 replies to choose from per template they receive).
+Conversational Cloud enables creating and displaying up to 24 Quick Replies per template (that is, a consumer will have up to 24 replies to choose from per template they receive).

 Each reply can have: